Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Results

 By comparing the nuclear yields for models U and U$_2$, which only differ by the initial composition, we see that the initial composition has a minor effect on all the produced elements.
 The exception is $^{24}$Mg and $^{28}$Si, where the yields differ by a factor of two.
 Therefore, as expected, the initial ONe composition by itself likely does not make the simulations of such binaries more challenging.
 By comparing the yields for models X, X$_2$ and X$_3$, which differ only by the accretor mass (1.4, 2.0 and 5.0 M$_\odot$, correspondingly), we see that the nuclear production of $^{56}$Ni decreases almost in inverse proportion with the accretor mass and also generally decreases for alpha-elements.
-The less vigorous nuclear element production likely explains why ONe WD binaries with a massive companion, such as the ones modelled by \citet{Fernandez19}, are less challenging to simulate.
+The less vigorous nuclear element production likely explains why ONe WD binaries with a massive BH companion, such as the ones modelled by \citet{Fernandez19}, are less challenging to simulate compared to the binaries with lower-mass NS companions.

 The nuclear yields summarised in Table~\ref{tab:Nucyields} describe the elements produced at the end of the merger simulations.
 In all currently existing models of WD-NS/BH mergers (in this study and the literature), it is not entirely certain what fraction of the WD material eventually gets ejected from the system.
 While we argue in Section~\ref{sec:Disc} that likely most of the WD material is indeed ejected, the abundances in Figure~\ref{fig:SPHYields} and Table~\ref{tab:Nucyields} should be considered only as upper limits on the amount of the actually ejected elements.